movsim/traffic-simulation-de/README.md

 `return setInterval(main_loop, 1000/fps);`

-In future versions, an additional control file _canvasresize.js_ will implement a responsive design.
+The initial canvas dimensions are overridden depending on the actual browser's viewport size by additional controls in _canvasresize.js_ implementing a responsive design.

 ## Programm Files and Structure